ojaskatiyar0202/extra-trees-crypto/README.md

 ask a narrower question than whether the ranking makes money: does the number of features decide whether flexible models beat linear ones?
 We fit the same four models twice, once on eight features and once on 114, holding the rows, the splits and the random seeds fixed, and find that the winner changes.
+The features are the standard cross-sectional families: recent returns, volatility, funding, liquidity and where the price sits in its recent range, measured at one horizon each in the small set and at several in the large.

-## The problem
+# Setup

 Each day we observe around 500 perpetual futures on Binance.
 We predict, for each one, its next-day return minus the average next-day return across the whole